Cash App vs Venmo

 Customer service

 Venmo’s customer service is pretty hard to reach and their response times are quite long.
-This has caused a lot of frustrations to users for whom things had gone unexpectedly wrong.
+This has caused a lot of frustration to users for whom things had gone unexpectedly wrong.

 Winner: Tie